andrewkrug/securing-the-cloud-supplemental/getting-started-guide/getting-started.md

 [Single Signon for Secuing the Cloud]('https://resilientsecuritylabs.awsapps.com/start')

 1. Attempt to signin using the e-mail address you registered for the course with.
+2. You'll be prompted to set a password and enroll a second factor authentication device.
+For the purpose of this course please choose a strong password and enroll a TOTP (time-based) second factor using an app like Google Authenticator, Authy, or Duo mobile.
+3. On success you'll be signed into AWS Identity Center with three accounts you have access to.
+Two training accounts with an "Administrator Role" and a "Security Audit Role".
+One account that also has access to the consolidated billing account / Organization Master with a scoped down set of access.

+Any questions please reach out in Discord.